-Helping people understand the equity based rationale (and relative increased risk from COVID-19) may assist in increasing comfort.
-Many providers feel uncomfortable raising these topics.
-A good place to start is by asking your patients questions about their concerns.
+Helping people understand the equity-based rationale (and relative increased risk from COVID-19) may assist in increasing their comfort.
+Many providers feel uncomfortable raising these topics, but a good place to start is by asking your patients questions about their concerns.

 Concerns About Getting “the Jab”

 Some patients are worried about getting the injection itself.
 Immunize Canada and the University of Toronto have adapted best practices into a simple CARD approach to improve the immunization experience for children and adults (Comfort, Ask questions, Relax, Distract).